 Intraocular melanoma is the most common type of cancer that develops within the eyeball in adults, but it is still fairly rare.
 Melanomas of the skin are much more common than intraocular melanomas.

-Most of the remaining intraocular melanomas start in the iris (also part of the uvea).
-These are the easiest for the patient and doctor to see because they often start in a dark spot on the iris that has been present for many years and then begins to grow.
+Most of the other intraocular melanomas start in the iris (also part of the uvea).
+These are the easiest for a person (or their doctor) to see because they often start in a dark spot on the iris that has been present for many years and then begins to grow.
 These melanomas usually are fairly slow growing, and they rarely spread to other parts of the body.
 For these reasons, people with iris melanomas generally have a good prognosis (outlook).

 Intraocular melanomas are generally made up of 2 different kinds of cells.

 - Spindle cells: These are long, thin cells.

 - Epithelioid cells: These cells are almost round but with some straight edges.

 Most tumors have both kinds of cells.
 The outlook is better if the tumors are mostly spindle cells as opposed to mostly epithelioid cells.
 Epithelioid tumors are more likely to spread to distant parts of the body (such as the liver).
 If you have intraocular melanoma, your doctor can tell you which type of cells were found.